ATI-Wuhan/WhatieSDK_iOS/README.md

 [![](https://github.com/ATI-Wuhan/WhatieSDK_iOS/blob/master/images/6small.PNG)](https://github.com/ATI-Wuhan/WhatieSDK_iOS/blob/master/images/6.PNG)

 **Note:** For all function points, no any backend development on cloud platform is needed for integrating the SDK into your APP.
-You just do all of your work in your APP side.
+You just do all your work in your APP side.

 ## 2.Preparation

 ### Sign up a developer account
-Sign up a 3rd part developer account at ATI cloud platform to create self-developled products, create functional points, and so on.
+Sign up a 3rd part developer account at ATI cloud platform to create self-developed products, create functional points, and so on.

 **Note:** We have signed up an account for SAKAR, which has been emailed to SAKAR.
 SAKAR can just skip this step.